-Funding to establish a relationship with the Small Business Development Center at FIU is included in the budget so we can provide another opportunity for small business capacity building.
-A marketing coordinator position has been added to the budget for the Miami-Dade Economic Advocacy Trust and funding support will continue for eMerge Americas, a technology conference that brought together 13,000 attendees and 400 companies in 2016.
-Miami International Airport expects to receive 2.3 million tons of cargo and greet 45 million passengers and PortMiami anticipates cruise passengers and cargo to increase as a result of newly signed agreements and the widening of the Panama Canal.
+Funding to establish a relationship with the Small Business Development Center at FIU is included in the budget so we can provide another opportunity for small business capacity building, as well as support for eMerge Americas, a technology conference that brought together 13,000 attendees and 400 companies in 2016.
+Miami International Airport expects to receive 2.3 million tons of cargo and greet 45 million passengers and PortMiami anticipates cruise passengers and cargo to increase as a result of newly signed agreements and the Panama Canal expansion.

-Libraries will be open more hours and 13,000 kids will participate in Learn to Swim programs.
-Funding for community-based organizations and cultural grants will be increased by a combined \$1.3 million and environmental grant funding is increased by 70 percent.
-Planning and design for the Coconut Grove Playhouse, HistoryMiami, and the Westchester Cultural Arts Center are included in the budget.
-The 311 Answer Center will continue with the same hours and we will have 10 additional early voting sites, for a total of 30, for the upcoming elections.
-More than \$2.3 million of funding will be dedicated to Mosquito Control for equipment, spraying, and education and outreach.
+Libraries are open more hours and 13,000 kids will participate in Learn to Swim programs this year.
+Funding for community-based organizations and cultural grants is increased by a combined \$1.3 million and environmental grant funding is increased by 70 percent.
+We funded 10 additional early voting sites, for a total of 30, for the incredibly successful November election.
+The new Pet Adoption and Protection Center is open and the Animal Services budget is more than \$20 million, with more than \$10 million in support coming from the General Fund.

-For this to be a successful region in the future, we must address issues with our infrastructure.
 Funding for the Strategic Miami Area Rapid Transit (SMART) Plan is included to support planning and design of six rapid transit corridors that directly support the mobility of our future population, as well as economic growth.
-The implementation of the adaptive traffic signal system is also funded, with expenditures of more than \$40 million budgeted in the first year and a plan to replace 750 buses with both diesel fuel buses and buses fueled by compressed natural gas will commence.
+The implementation of the adaptive traffic signal system is also funded, and a plan to replace 750 buses with both diesel fuel buses and buses fueled by compressed natural gas will commence.
 More than \$600 million in spending is budgeted as part of a \$13 billion plan to address the needs of our Water and Sewer Department.
-Funding to enhance the tree canopy following the findings of the tree study recently completed is allocated (\$750,000).
-We will also be spending more than \$10 million on greenways and bikepaths.
-The new Pet Adoption and Protection Center is open and the Animal Services budget will top \$20 million, with more than \$10 million coming from the General Fund.
-Information technology resource consolidation continues and a new process for the acquisition of vehicles has been initiated in order to improve the planning of purchases and ensure environmental goals are met.
-I have instructed staff to work with the South Florida Water Management District to accelerate the implementation of the Biscayne Bay Coastal Wetlands Project to improve the health of Biscayne Bay.
-A new issuance of Quality Neighborhood Improvement Program (QNIP) bonds is planned to tackle neighborhood infrastructure issues.
+Funding to enhance the tree canopy following the findings of the tree study recently completed is allocated.
+We will also be spending more than \$10 million on greenways and bicycle paths.
+A new issuance of Quality Neighborhood Improvement Program (QNIP) bonds will be completed in FY 2016-17 to tackle neighborhood infrastructure issues.